vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/6_variants0.md

 Bringing [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) from the functional programming world into C++ isn't enough - we're also going to adopt another powerful construct: the [**Y Combinator**](https://en.wikipedia.org/wiki/Fixed-point_combinator#Fixed_point_combinators_in_lambda_calculus).

-Long story short, this *fixed-point combinator* allows recursion to be impemented in programming languages that do not natively support it.
+Long story short, this *fixed-point combinator* allows recursion to be implemented in programming languages that do not natively support it.
 The previous statement **applies to C++ lambdas**: we can use the Y Combinator to implement recursion. *(A very good in-depth explanation of the combinator [is available here](http://mvanier.livejournal.com/2897.html).)*

 Thankfully, a production-ready implementation of the Y Combinator is available as [`boost::hana::fix`](http://www.boost.org/doc/libs/1_61_0/libs/hana/doc/html/group__group-functional.html#ga1393f40da2e8da6e0c12fce953e56a6c).
 Here's an example of its usage: